kred/hiraco/algorithm.md

   - `stack_tensor_{x,y}` & `stack_tensor_coherence`: Multi-directional high-frequency spatial detail isolates.
   - `stack_alias`: Tracks localized moiré and aliasing error generation probabilities.

-By upsampling these 63KB arrays to match the colossal physical geometry, operations like the Deconvolution matrix are dynamically heavily throttled and instructed by the guidance masks on a per-pixel basis.
+By upsampling these 63KB arrays to match the colossal physical geometry, operations like directional wavelet enhancements are dynamically heavily throttled and instructed by the guidance masks on a per-pixel basis.
 For instance, aggressive sharpening operations bypass the regions flagged by `stack_stability` as "in motion", preventing classical and devastating multi-camera "ghosting" or smearing.

 ### 2.3 Mathematical Engine & Spatial Recoveries (`ApplyPredictedDetailGain`)